 - Why use a shareholders’ agreement?

-- Does a shareholders’ agreement override the articles of association?
+- Does a shareholders’ agreement override the articles?

 - How do you enforce a shareholders’ agreement?

 What is a shareholders agreement?

 A shareholders agreement is a contract between the members of a company.
 It can be made be all the members of a company of just a select few.
 Even parties who are not shareholders can be parties to a shareholders’ agreement, in appropriate circumstances.

 There is a common misconception that a shareholders’ agreement can only be made when the company is first formed, however this a shareholders’ agreement can be made at any time during the lifetime of a company.